infinotiver/tessarect-bot/README.md

 - [ ] Lighter Bot and Rewrite (in queue)

 ***
+## Rewrite
+As you know the current bot version is outdated , we have started rewrite with latest features !
+WE dont know when it will be out , it is too early to say !
+Be tuned

 # Cogs
 **20+ Cogs (plugins) for better experience and more features**